Exafunction/codeium.vim/README.md

 3. Run `:Codeium Auth` to set up the plugin and start using Codeium.

-You can run `:help codeium` for a full list of commands and configuration options, or see [this guide](https://www.codeium.com/vim_tutorial) for a quick tutorial on how to use Codeium.
+You can run `:help codeium` for a full list of commands and configuration options, or see [this guide](https://www.codeium.com/vim_tutorial) for a quick tutorial on how to use Windsurf.

 ## 🛠️ Configuration